Office: 916-448-3075 Mobile: 916-743-6802

 About Chris Micheli

-Chris Micheli is a founding partner of the governmental relations and advocacy firm of Aprea & Micheli, Inc. located in Sacramento, California.
-Prior to forming the firm, he was a partner in California Strategies, a prestigious statewide public affairs firm.
-Previously, he was a partner in the lobbying firm of Snodgrass & Micheli, LLC.
+Chris Micheli is a founding partner of the governmental relations and advocacy firm of Snodgrass & Micheli located in Sacramento, California.
+Prior to forming the firm, he was a founding partner at Aprea & Micheli, Inc., as well as California Strategies, a statewide public affairs firm.

 He has substantial legislative and regulatory experience in the areas of state and local taxation, transportation, labor and employment, forestry, health care, civil liability, and insurance.
 He has represented a number of major clients including non-profits (e.g., Junior Blind of America), public agencies (e.g., Los Angeles County Metropolitan Transportation Authority), national trade associations (e.g., Computing Technology Industry Association - CompTIA), statewide trade associations (e.g., California Grocers Association), and major corporations (e.g., Mattel, Lockheed Martin, Chevron/Texaco, Mercury Insurance).